the method

 Publishing Safely

-the thesis applied to this very page
+the framework applied to this site

 The framing